 - Stir then microwave on HIGH for another 30 seconds.

 - Add the egg, salt, rosemary (or other flavourings) and ground almonds, mix gently.

-- Place in between 2 baking sheets and roll into a circular pizza shape. remove the top baking sheet.
+- Place in between 2 baking parchment/paper and roll into a circular pizza shape.
+Remove the top baking parchment.
 If the mixture hardens and becomes difficult to work with, pop it back in the microwave for 10-20 seconds to soften again but not too long or you will cook the egg.